 prof. mr. dr. B.C.A.
 Toebes

 Groningen - Prof. Brigit Toebes is employed by the University of Groningen Faculty of Law since January 2012.
-In August 2013 she was appointed Associate Professor and Rosalind Franklin Fellow at the Department of International Law.
+Since September 2018, she holds the Chair Health Law in a Global Context at the Department of Transboundary Legal Studies.
+From 2013-2018 she was Associate Professor and Rosalind Franklin Fellow at the (former) Department of International Law.
 Her research focuses on the field of international health law (see under Research).
 For this she established Global Health Law Groningen, a research centre that addresses the intersection between public international law and the protection of health.
 She teaches public international law, international humanitarian law, and human rights law.
 She also advises governmental and non-governmental bodies on the international law dimensions in their research and public health policies (eg World Health Organization and Open Society Foundations).
 Due to her stay abroad (Aberdeen and Copenhagen) she maintains a wide and interdisciplinary network in the field of human rights and health law.

 Copenhagen - in 2008 Brigit moved to Copenhagen, where among other research projects she was the managing editor of a book entitled ‘Health and human rights in Europe’, which built on a collaboration between six well-established scholars from across northern Europe.
 In addition, she established herself as an external lecturer at various universities across Scandinavia: Copenhagen University (the Faculty of Law and the School of Public Health), Lund University (Sweden), Reykjavik University (Iceland) and the University of Bergen (Norway - ongoing).
 At the University of Copenhagen, she set up a course entitled 'Health and Human Rights', which is still being taught every academic year.
 She was also a consultant to various organisations including the Danish Institute for Human Rights, the Open Society Foundations (OSF) and the WHO.